 So, this year I have made it a goal to: a) learn how to become a better public speaker and, b) to find someone brave enough to let me have another go.
 With that in mind I trudged off to Waterstones, book voucher in hand, to pick up a copy of Scott Berkun’s Confessions of a public speaker and boy, I’m really glad I did!

 As with his other books: Making things Happen and Myths of innovation.
-He combines expert story telling and a command of his subject to create an entertaining and practical book on the do’s and don’ts of public speaking.
+He combines expert storytelling and command of his subject to create an entertaining and practical book on the dos and don’ts of public speaking.

 Chapter 5, Do not eat your microphone, alone is worth the cover price.
-As the simple process he applies to creating a presentation can be used equally as effectively when creating essays and blog posts.
+As the simple process, he applies to crafting a presentation can be used equally as effectively when creating essays and blog posts.